Enforcing Out-of-State Custody Orders

 Only the Petition for Expedited Enforcement will be filed immediately.
 The other two documents will go to the judge to review and sign if appropriate.

 You can file the Petition for Expedited Enforcement in one of three ways:

 - By Mail (Family Court, 601 North Pecos, Las Vegas, NV 89101).

 - Online through eFileNV.

 After you file your petition, you will have to submit the following documents to the judge for review: a copy of the Petition for Expedited Enforcement, the original Order to Appear, and the original Warrant to Take Physical Custody of a Child.

-Bring your documents to the third floor of the Family Courthouse (or mail them to 601 North Pecos, Las Vegas, NV 89101).
-There are drop boxes for each judge there; place your papers in the correct drop box for the judge assigned to your case.
+Put your documents in the Department Drop Box located on the 1st floor of the Family Courthouse outside the Self-Help Center (or mail them to 601 North Pecos, Las Vegas, NV 89101).
 The judge will review your papers.
 The judge will fill out the Order to Appear setting a court date.
 The judge may or may not sign the Warrant to Take Physical Custody of a Child (the judge will only sign this if the judge believes the child is immediately likely to suffer serious physical harm or be removed from this state).

 The judge’s staff will notify you by phone or by mail after the judge has reviewed the documents.

 After the judge has reviewed and signed the documents, it will be up to you to make sure the other parent gets served with a copy of your petition and any orders the judge signed.
 The court does not serve the papers for you.
 Be sure to serve the court-filed forms that include the filing date and the hearing date!

 How you have the documents served will depend on which orders the judge signed.